ceph/ceph/doc/radosgw/lua-scripting.rst

    # radosgw-admin script put --infile={lua-file} --context={preRequest|postRequest|background} [--tenant={tenant-name}]

-* When uploading a script in background context, tenant name could not be specified.
+* When uploading a script with the ``background`` context, a tenant name may not be specified.

 To print the content of the script to standard output: